 Legend had it that Menkaure had a daughter who was very special to him.
 One version of the tale said that she died of natural causes, whereupon in his grief he had a life-size wooden cow gilt with gold built as a repository for her remains.
 This, Herodotus claimed, could still be seen in his time in the city of Sais, “placed within the royal palace in a chamber which was greatly adorned; and they offer incense of all kinds before it every day, and each night a lamp burns beside it all through the night.
 Every year it is carried forth from the chamber, for they say that she asked of her father Mykerinos, when she was dying, that she might look upon the sun once in the year.”

-Another, darker version of the tale had it that Menkaure had been rather too enamored of his daughter — that he “ravished” her after her presence was betrayed to him by his concubines, with whom she had sought refuge from his unwelcome advances.
+Another, darker version of the tale had it that Menkaure had been rather too enamored of his daughter.
+She sought refuge from his unwelcome advances with his concubines, but they betrayed her, and her father proceeded to “ravish” her.
 She hanged herself in the aftermath, whereupon a remorse-stricken Menkaure buried her in the gilt cow and her mother the queen cut off the hands of the concubines who had betrayed her.
 This explained why, in a chamber near that of the cow in Herodotus’s time, there stood many statues of women with the hands lopped off, “still lying at their feet even down to my time.”

 Whichever version of the tale one accepted, what happened next was widely agreed-upon.
 An oracle came to visit Menkaure at his royal residence in Memphis, a short distance south of the Giza Plateau.
 The pharaoh had, said the oracle, just six years and change left to live.
 Menkaure was outraged at this injustice.
 His predecessors had ignored the gods and worked the people to death, and had enjoyed long reigns; he had been pious toward the gods and gentle to the people, and was being rewarded with an early death.
 The oracle replied that Menkaure had actually angered the gods with his gentleness.
 They had decreed for their own inscrutable reasons that Egypt was to suffer 150 years of evil; Khufu and Khafre had received the message, but Menkaure, through some spiritual failing or other, had not.
 Hearing that there could be no reprieve from the gods’ judgment, Menkaure “procured many lamps, and whenever night came on he lighted these and began to drink and take his pleasure, ceasing neither by day nor by night; and he went about to the fen-country and to the woods and wherever he heard there were the most suitable places of enjoyment.”
 By never sleeping, he reasoned, he could turn six years of riotous pleasure into twelve.